 NorthShore Home and Hospice Services is a hospital-based, non-profit agency that offers the full spectrum of home and hospice care, including skilled nursing, physical and occupational therapy and home medical equipment.
 Our caregivers represent a wide range of medical specialties and work with the patient, family and physician to tailor home care to meet the individual needs of each patient.

-- Michael S. Caplan, Chief Science Officer, NorthShore Research Institute
+- Michael S. Caplan, MD, Chief Scientific Officer, NorthShore Research Institute

 - Murray T. Ancell, Executive Director, NorthShore Foundation